The law - seat belts and child restraints

 As a driver you may get a fine of £500 and three penalty points for not wearing your seat belt.
 If you are carrying a child under 14 without the proper restraint you are liable for a fine of £500 and three penalty points.

-For passengers 14 years old and over, it is their own responsibility to ensure that they wear a seat belt if there is one available.
+For passengers 14 years old and over, it is their own responsibility to make sure that they wear a seat belt if there is one available.
 As a passenger you may get a fine of £500 for not wearing a seat belt and can be awarded two penalty points.